erikpukinskis/prototype-narrative-editor/sun-champ.md

 sun champ
 ---------

+This is a sample narrative.
+It was translated from this natural language description:

-today i am making my first blog. i want the blog to be the color blue, and have little yellow dasies all over. i want the website to have all of my photos from my trip to new mexico, which are located in the file on my comuter tittled "trip"
+> today i am making my first blog. i want the blog to be the color blue, and have little yellow dasies all over. i want the website to have all of my photos from my trip to new mexico, which are located in the file on my comuter tittled "trip"

+Here that is in javascript:

     library.give('sun-champ', function(blog, photos, random) {
       blog.set('color', 'blue')